 “I think the best way to boost AP and regular social science enrollment is to make students understand the significance of their social science classes,” stated Sanchez.
 “In a summer social science class, there is no way to fully internalize what you are learning.
 When you become an adult and it’s time to implement the lessons you should have learned from your social science classes as a voter, like AP United States History, you lack the knowledge base to make them.”

 Ultimately, it is in the best interest of both Gabrielino students and teachers that summer social science enrollment is discouraged.
-To better prepare Gabrielino students for the real world, protect social science teachers, and maintain social science enrollment, summer social sciences should be advised against and reserved only for special circumstances.
+To better prepare Gabrielino students for the real world, protect social science teachers, and maintain social science enrollment, summer social science classes should be advised against and reserved only for special circumstances.